Martchus/cpp-utilities/README.md

 I recommended building for Android under Arch Linux (or an Arch Linux container, see last paragraphs of this section) using `android-*` packages found on the AUR and my [binary repository](https://martchus.dyn.f3l.de/repo/arch/ownstuff).
 The commands in this section assume this kind of build environment.
-For building on Windows, checkout the section "[Building under Windows for Android](#building-under-windows-for-android)" below.
+For building on Windows, check out the section "[Building under Windows for Android](#building-under-windows-for-android)" below.

 ---